niemtec/mind-graph/atoms/Entropy.md

 # Entropy
 A thermodynamic property that is the measure of a system’s thermal energy per unit of temperature that is unavailable for doing useful work.
+It is often interpreted as the degree of disorder or [[randomness]] in the system.